Pentagon to swap traditional media with pro-Trump outlets under new rotational program for Defense Department workspace

 The fourth is the exception: HuffPost, which has a progressive brand, is openly critical of President Donald Trump.
 Curiously, though, the site does not currently have a Pentagon correspondent.

+“If the Trump Administration and Secretary Hegseth are interested in more hard-hitting coverage of their stewardship of the Defense Department from HuffPost, we are ready to deliver,” a HuffPost spokesperson said Friday night.

+NBC News said in a statement, “We’re disappointed by the decision to deny us access to a broadcasting booth at the Pentagon that we’ve used for many decades.
+Despite the significant obstacles this presents to our ability to gather and report news in the national public interest, we will continue to report with the same integrity and rigor NBC News always has.”

-CNN has reached out to representatives for The New York Times, NPR, NBC and Politico for comment.
+CNN has reached out to representatives for The New York Times, NPR and Politico for comment.

 The Friday night announcement is bound to provoke challenges from members of the Pentagon press corps.
 But it is in line with the Trump administration’s stated goals to challenge long-held norms and create space for new, opinionated online media outlets.